Marmelodov/Liars-Registry-API/README.md

 - all in github repository.

 What your backup plans are (if someone can't make a meeting, for example)
-- Email is main communication which asynchrous so shouldn't be a problem.
+- Email is main communication which is asynchrous so shouldn't be a problem.
 We will meet if necessary.

 ## Portfolio documentation milestones